 When the weather is hot, you dream about getting in your car with the air conditioning pumping out cold air.
-It becomes even more of a disappointment when the air is working the way it should.
+It becomes even more of a disappointment when the air is not working the way it should.
 When the air doesn’t cool as it should, it’s not uncommon to find the AC low side pressure too high, but what causes this to occur?

-AC Low Side Pressure Too High Causes
+AC Low Side Pressure Too High

 If the air conditioning isn’t blowing cold air and the low side pressure is too high, it could be caused by issues with the condenser fan.
-However, there’s also the possibility that the system has gotten overcharged with too much refrigerant.
+However, there’s also the possibility that the system has been overcharged with too much refrigerant.

 1. Defective Condenser Fan